 This page provides you with you information on the Sandhurst e-Learning Centre (eLC) which is a FREE* educational facility for all at Sandhurst Station.
 Here you’ll find details on the help and guidance available to you and your family, courses that you can enrol on and updates on education.

 The Sandhurst eLC is a comfortable learning environment for adults over the age of 18.
 Service Personnel, Civil Servants, dependants, and Sandhurst Station contractors can all use the facilities for free; whether it be for military mandatory education, personal development, or advice and guidance.
 The Sandhurst eLC is available to use by the wider Garrison community.

 Qualifications and Courses for Serving Personnel

-The qualifications provided by the eLC are Functional Skills (FS) English and Maths (for Service Personnel only) and the European Computer Driving Licence (ECDL).
+The qualifications provided by the eLC are Functional Skills (FS) English and Maths (for Service Personnel only) and the ICDL (new version of the European Computer Driving Licence (ECDL).

-However, advice and guidance is available on the following:
+Advice and guidance is also available on the following: